Dual system estimation using mixed effects loglinear models: Supplementary Material

 To inform the chosen variances for $\sigma^2_{u0}$, $\sigma^2_{u1}$ and $\sigma^2_{u2}$, in the simulated data (section \ref{simulated data}) a separate simulation study with the following steps is used.
 Contrary to the main simulation study where 100 populations are generated and within each population 100 multinomial samples are drawn, in this simulation study one population is generated and 1000 multinomial samples are drawn.
-The purpose of this simulation study is to come up with variances that are as large as possible, yet result in the smallest number of convergence warnings from the mixed effects loglinear model, which is subject to convergence warnings particularly for small sample sizes. \begin{enumerate}[i)] \item {Initially the parameters, $N = 500$, 30 regions, $\pi_A = 0.8$ and $\pi_B = 0.7$ were chosen.
+The purpose of this simulation study is to come up with variances that are large, yet result in the smallest number of convergence warnings from the mixed effects loglinear model, which is subject to convergence warnings particularly for small sample sizes. \begin{enumerate}[i)] \item {Initially the parameters, $N = 500$, 30 regions, $\pi_A = 0.8$ and $\pi_B = 0.7$ were chosen.
 When $N = 500$ and the number of regions is 30, the average number of observations per cell is lowest over all conditions, and this results in the largest number of convergence warnings from the mixed effects loglinear model across all of the scenarios.} \item{To introduce heterogeneous inclusion probabilities for each list across the 30 regions, uniform random numbers are generated, where $ 0.7 \leq \pi_A \leq 0.9$ and $ 0.6 \leq \pi_B \leq 0.8$.
 Therefore, this results in varying conditional inclusion probabilities for each list, $\pi_{A|l}$ ranges from 0.705 to 0.896 and $\pi_{B|l}$ ranges from 0.602 to 0.794.} \item{To introduce heterogeneous region sizes, Poisson distributed numbers are generated with rate $\lambda$.
 For example, for a population with 30 regions, 30 Poisson distributed numbers are generated, where $\lambda = \frac{N}{30}$.
 This results in $N_l$ ranging from 10 to 25 and $N =$ 526.} \item{The previous steps generate a single population for 30 regions.
 In the simulation the values in the $30 \times 2 \times 2$ table are converted to a single set of probabilities.
 These probabilities are used to draw 1000 multinomial samples of region sizes $N_l$.} \item{Model (\ref{mixedslopemaximal22}) is fitted to each of the 1000 multinomial samples, and for models where there were no convergence warnings, the mean of the estimated random effects for $\sigma^2_{u0}$, $\sigma^2_{u1}$ and $\sigma^2_{u2}$ are calculated, giving $\sigma^2_{u0}$ = 0.0143, $\sigma^2_{u1}$ = 0.0253 and $\sigma^2_{u2}$ = 0.0232.} \end{enumerate} These values of $\sigma^2_{u0}$, $\sigma^2_{u1}$ and $\sigma^2_{u2}$ are used across all scenarios.
+We present the results for one option for the chosen variances informed by the simulation study described in supplementary material \ref{appendix A}.
+We investigated the impacts of different variances for $\sigma^2_{u0}$, $\sigma^2_{u1}$ and $\sigma^2_{u2}$ by changing the the initial parameters in Step 1 and also choosing the maximum value of the estimated random effects at which no convergence issues occurred.
+For example, when $N$ = 500, 30 regions, $\pi_A = 0.4$ and $\pi_B = 0.2$, which resulted in $\sigma^2_{u0} = 0.1583$, $\sigma^2_{u1} = 0.3515$ and $\sigma^2_{u2} = 0.2859$.
+The simulation study involves generating 100 populations and 100 multinomial samples, but the increased variance mainly affects the generation of populations.
+For example, an increase in $\sigma^2_{u0}$, $\sigma^2_{u1}$ and $\sigma^2_{u2}$ results in an increase in the variability across the populations, whereas the results for the multinomial samples are comparable with those presented in section \ref{results} and supplementary material \ref{Supplementary Material Results}.